HigherOrderCO/Kind/README.md

 (x) x
 ```

-You can also compile it to JavaScript with `fmcjs hello`.
+You can also compile `.fmc` files to JavaScript with `fmcjs hello`.

 ### 2. Syntax